Financial Statement Audit: Tips & Insights on Tackling Your ...

 Strategy and Objective-Setting

 You have to know your desired destination before you set out on a journey.
-The same goes for your ERM program, which works together with strategy and objective-setting, helping you to define an aligned risk appetite, formulate business objectives, and evaluate potential strategies to obtain those objectives.
+The same goes for your ERM program, which works together with strategy and objective-setting, to help you define an aligned risk appetite, formulate business objectives, and evaluate potential strategies to obtain those objectives.

-Internal and external risks will always arise as you pursue achievement of your business objectives and strategy.
-The Performance category is the section of the framework that emphasizes risk identification, severity assessment, prioritization, and response.
+Internal and external risks will always arise as you pursue your business objectives and strategy.
+The Performance category emphasizes risk identification, severity assessment, prioritization, and risk response.

-When assessing risk severity, you are using factors like likelihood, magnitude, and velocity – speed of onset – to prioritize identified risks.
+When assessing risk severity, you’re using factors like likelihood, magnitude, and velocity – speed of onset – to prioritize identified risks.
 You also evaluate severity based on inherent risk and residual risk – the risk existing before any mitigation strategy versus the remaining risk after mitigation.

 Review and Revision